Theerppu

-Theerppu is a 2022 Malayalam-language thriller film directed by Rathish Ambat and written by Murali Gopy.
-The film stars an ensemble cast including Prithviraj Sukumaran, Indrajith Sukumaran, Isha Talwar, Vijay Babu, Saiju Kurup, Hannah Reji Koshy, Suzanne Bernert, Alencier Ley Lopez, Srikant Murali and Siddique.
-The film is produced by Vijay Babu, Rathish Ambat and Murali Gopi.
-This film is the second directorial of Rathish Ambat after Kammara Sambhavam.
+Theerppu is a 2022 Malayalam-language action drama film directed by Rathish Ambat and written by Murali Gopy.The film is produced by Vijay Babu, Rathish Ambat and Murali Gopy under Friday Film House and Celluloid Maarg.
+It stars an ensemble cast including Prithviraj Sukumaran, Vijay Babu, Indrajith Sukumaran, Isha Talwar, Saiju Kurup, Hannah Reji Koshy, Suzanne Bernert, Alencier Ley Lopez, Srikant Murali and Siddique.

 Theerppu was released theatrically on 25 August 2022 and received negative reviews from critics.
 The film was a box office bomb.

 Plot

 Four friends: Abdullah Marakkar, Ram Kumar Nair, Kalyan Menon, and Parameshwaran Potti share a traumatic past.
 Their fathers were friends and were embroiled in a property dispute.

 1993: Adv.
 Menon, Kalyan's father, invited Ram's father and Potti's father to get into a deal with a French woman, who was interested in buying a 400-year-old 8-acre property along the shore owned by Sahib Marakkar.
 The illiterate Sahib is betrayed by his friends and they transfer the property to the French woman, making a lump sum.
 In turn, the French woman established a hotel there.
 Unable to digest the fact that his friends betrayed him and the ancestral property lost, Sahib committed suicide, which brought his family to the streets.
 Abdullah remained traumatized for the rest of his life and decided to avenge his father's death.

 Present: The hotel is now being managed by Ram and his wife Mythili.
 Parameshwaran, who incurred huge losses in his business, visits Ram, now the prominent businessman in the area.
 Ram is still that arrogant, selfish and womanizing person, who maintains a tough relationship with his wife Mythili was in the hotel which he built after partnering with the French Chain of luxury hotels.
-Parameshwaran discovers that Ram and prabha has a illicit affair and he hates it.
+Parameshwaran discovers that Ram and prabha has an illicit affair and he hates it.
 He also learns about the traumatized Abdullah and opens the way for him to enter the hotel.
 Abdullah starts to play mind games with Ram.
 An agitated Ram calls Kalyan, who is now a DIG, to the hotel.

 Abdullah makes a move on Ram, who accidentally kills him, hence committing a murder and losing peace once and for all.
 This was the judgement or theerppu, given by Abdullah.